 Common Health Issues For Horses

 Rainscald is a skin condition in horses caused by prolonged contact between their hide and moisture.
-The result is patchy hair loss along the affected areas, typically a horse's back.
-Lesions, sores, and matted hair can also be symptoms of rainscald.
+The result is patchy hair loss along with the affected areas, typically a horse's back.
+Lesions, sores, and matted hair can also be symptoms of rain scald.